Assess requests for faculty hiring in departments that demonstrate growing teaching demands

 Incorporated into regular processes

-Of all HUG hires since 2015, 32% were the result of Target of Opportunity hiring efforts.
+Of all HUG hires from 2015 until the University Goal Assessment in 2019, 32% were the result of Target of Opportunity hiring efforts.

 Incorporated into regular processes